peteroupc/peteroupc.github.io/exporand.md

 - An optional _integer part_ (more specifically, the integer part of the number's absolute value, that is, `floor(abs(x))`).
 - An optional _sign_ (positive or negative).

-If an implementation cares only about PSRNs in the interval [0, 1], it can store only a fractional part; in this case, the unstored integer part and sign are assumed to be 0 and positive, respectively.
+If the integer part is not stored, it's assumed to be 0.
+If the sign is not stored, it's assumed to be positive.
+For example, an implementation can care only about PSRNs in the interval [0, 1] by storing only a fractional part.

 PSRNs ultimately represent a random number between two others; one of the number's two bounds has the following form: sign * (integer part + fractional part), which is a lower bound if the PSRN is positive, or an upper bound if it's negative.
 For example, if the PSRN stores a positive sign, the integer 3, and the fractional part \[3, 5, 6\] (in base 10), then the PSRN represents a random number in the interval \[3.356, 3.357\].
 Here, one of the bounds is built using the PSRN's sign, integer part, and fractional part, and because the PSRN is positive, this is a lower bound.